dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 But by the time Gobekli Tepe was finished

 and it was definitely deliberately finished, closed off

 closed down, deliberately buried, covered with earth

+covered with rubble, uh, and then topped off with a hill

+which is, which is why Gobekli Tepe is called

+um, what it is.

+Gobekli Tepe means potbellied hill or the hill of the navel.

+For a long time, Gobekli Tepe was thought to be just a hill that looked a bit like a pot belly.

+Can you say how i- it was discovered?

+I think, I think this is one of the most fascinating- Well- .

+..

+things on earth, period.

+So maybe can you say what it is?

+Yeah.

+And how it was discovered?

+ Well, Go- Gobekli Tepe is, uh

+first of all the, the oldest fully elaborated megalithic site that we know of anywhere in the world.

+It doesn't mean the older ones won't be found

+but it is the oldest so far found.

+Um, the part of the site that's been excavated

+which is a tiny percentage of the whole site

+we do know, my first visit to Gobekli Tepe was in 2013

+# Chapter 2

+closed down, deliberately buried, covered with earth